BSc ACCOUNTING AND FINANCE

 AC3093 Auditing and assurance (AC1025)

-One 200 or 300 course (or two half courses) from any selection groups
+One 200 or 300 course (or two half courses) chosen from any Selection group

 - Please refer to the most current version of the EMFSS regulations.
-These can be found on the University of London International Programmes website.
+These can be found on the University of London website.

 - Parenthesis indicates the prerequisites of the course.